comorment/containers/scripts/pgs/LDpred2/README.md

 LDpred2 uses the LD structure when calculating polygenic scores.
 By default, the LDpred2.R script uses LD structure based on European samples provided by the LDpred2 authors.
 To instead calculate LD on your own, the ``calculateLD.R`` script can be used.
 The output from this script can then be used as input to ``LDpred2.R`` (with the optional ``--ld-file`` flag).

+It should be noted that creating these LD matrixes may require several steps that are dependent on what type of genotypic data you have.
+These are not covered in detail here, but a first step is to ensure that you filter out related individuals, and use a reasonably sized set of genotyped or well-imputed SNPs.
+How to restrict individuals and SNPs are covered below.

-To use ``calculateLD.R`` you need to download genetic maps from [1000 genomes](https://github.com/joepickrell/1000-genomes-genetic-maps) in order to convert each SNPs physical position to genomic position.
+First, to use ``calculateLD.R`` you need to download genetic maps from [1000 genomes](https://github.com/joepickrell/1000-genomes-genetic-maps) in order to convert each SNPs physical position to genomic position.
 If you don't provide these files, LDpred2 will try to download these automatically which will cause an error without an internet connection.
 To prevent this behavior, these should be downloaded manually and the folder where they are stored should be passed to the LDpred2-script using the flag ``--dir-genetic-maps your-genetic/maps-directory``.